guchan-fout/pangle-custom-adapter-guide/README.md

-# Pangle custom adapter sample
+# Pangle custom adapter guide

 This guide is for you to build Pangle SDK's adapters for your adnetwork.